 - Rotary cutter and mat

 - Pattern paper to create triangle patterns; any type of large, thin paper will work, although we don’t recommend newspaper as it can transfer ink onto the fabric

 - From the pattern paper, cut one 22″ x 22″ square.
 Cut the square in half diagonally to create two triangle pattern pieces.

 - Place the two ½ yard cuts of fabric right sides together.

 - Place the pattern pieces on the fabric as shown in the photo below.
 Pin in place.

 At Your Sewing Machine & Ironing Board

-- From the four cut triangles, make two pairs of mixed colors (one aqua with one charcoal).
+- From the four cut triangles, make two pairs of mixed colors (in our sample, we matched one aqua with one charcoal).

 - Pin the pairs right sides together along the longest edge (the inner edge).

 - Using a ½” seam allowance, stitch together each triangle pair.